 I’ve only found two images that made it worth to deviate from my own logo-only design guideline.
 First a really beautiful concept art by Steven Cormann (#6).
 I love how he captures the true spirit of Jurassic Park or respectively J-World.
 The prehistoric predator trapped in this unfamiliar locked up space, only to be gazed upon in wonders through the eyes of an innocent child.
 It’s really gorgeous and I so hope that the film will be able to transport that kind of atmosphere.

-The last one (#7) is based on the very first Jurassic World poster we’ve got during 2014 San Diego Comic Con.
+The penultimate one (#7) is based on the very first Jurassic World poster we’ve got during 2014 San Diego Comic Con.
 It’s such a relieve to see a hand-drawn poster like this one for a major blockbuster for once.
 Please be sure to visit designer Mark Englert’s website to follow the creation process behind his amazing work.